Byte-Ocelots/MDAs.c/README.md

 ## Overview

 `cMDA` is a versatile cryptographic library for hashing operations.
-It supports MD2, MD4, MD5, and other hashing standards.
+It supports MD2, MD4, and MD5 standards.
 The library includes:

 - A collection of headers for seamless integration into your applications.
 - Command-line utilities for hashing messages and files.